Top betting sites accepting bank transfer payments

 Bank wire betting sites verdict

-Bank wire betting sites are safe as long as the company you have chosen to bet with are reputable.
-For instance most betting sites in the UK accept bank wire payments and must abide by the Gambling Commission’s rules, which means you are unlikely to be screwed over.
-But a bank wire betting site based out of Curacao, has little oversight from the regulator there, and your best bet to find out how safe they are is to read reviews and player feedback.
-In summary, the top bank wire betting sites are safe to sign up at, but there are bad eggs out there and it pays to be wary.
+Bank transfer betting sites are safe as long as the company you have chosen to bet with is reputable.
+Most betting sites in Australia accept bank wire payments and must abide by the local rules, which means you are unlikely to be screwed over.
+But a bank wire betting site based out of Curacao, has little oversight from the regulator here in Australia, and we don’t recommend playing there.
+In summary, Australians frequently use bank transfers to fund betting sites with this one of the best methods to move bigger sums of money.